Paul Williams

 In 1973, his lyrics for "That's What Friends Are For" was licensed to Hallmark Cards.
 Hallmark was experimenting with greeting cards based on pop music.
 This Paul Williams lyric was among the best selling cards in the line.

 Williams was the 1973 U.S. entry at the second annual Tokyo Music Festival.
-He competed against 25 vocal compositions.
+He competed against 25 vocal compositions and won the Gold Prize.

 In 1974, Paul Williams did a concert in the A&M Studios that was broadcast on KNX-FM radio in Los Angeles.